1981 Greater London Council election

-The leader of the Labour GLC group Andrew McIntosh led the party into the election.
-Within 24 hours of the result, however, McIntosh's leadership was toppled by Ken Livingstone; a member of the party's left-wing.
-Livingstone was then elected GLC leader.
+The sixth election to the Greater London Council (GLC) was held on 7 May 1981.
+Following the election Andrew McIntosh the leader of the Labour Group was replaced by Ken Livingstone, a member of the party's left-wing.
 This was the last election to the GLC.
-The Conservative government of Margaret Thatcher soon took the decision to abolish the council in the mid-1980s, out of partisan concern that it would choose to defy right-wing policies.
-For more information on this see the article, Greater London Council.
+The Conservative government of Margaret Thatcher soon decided to abolish the council in the mid-1980s.
 Following the abolition of the GLC, there was a direct election to the Inner London Education Authority in 1986.